Battle of Motien Pass: Preliminary movements

-General Count Fyodor Keller had assumed command of the Russian Eastern Force from General Zasulich after the Battle of Yalu River.
+General Fyodor Keller had assumed command of the Russian Eastern Force from General Zasulich after the Battle of Yalu River.
 His force of 25,000 men held Motien Pass, in the middle of Liaodong Peninsula, on the main road between Antung (modern Dandong, China) and Liaoyang.
 Keller, a loyal friend of General Aleksey Kuropatkin and a student of General Mikhail Skobelev, observed that the Japanese strategy was similar to that of the First Sino-Japanese War (i.e. that the three Japanese armies would converge on Haicheng, as they had 10 years previously).
 Kuropatkin agreed, and in an effort to fortify his position at Haicheng, he began a series of complex and confusing troop movements as he endeavored to plug real or imaginary gaps in his defensive line.
 Keller, already weakened by the loss of men at the Battle of Te-li-Ssu, was further forced to give up two more regiments to Kuropatkin's defenses at Haicheng.

 The Japanese 1st Army, under command of General Kuroki Tamemoto, paused at Fenghuangshan (modern Fengcheng, Liaoning Province, China) from 2–8 July to await supplies and reinforcements.
 Kuroki decided to attack on 9 July, which was, by coincidence, the same day that General Keller received orders from General Kuropatkin depriving him of yet another regiment to support the defenses of Haicheng.

 Guarding the strategic Motien Pass, the Russians had three infantry regiments, three artillery batteries and a Cossack regiment.
 To the west was the reserve infantry regiment supported by a Cossack brigade.
 During the night of 8–9 July, a Japanese force moved along an unguarded path to the rear of the Russian right flank.
 This force was supported by Maxim machine guns and mountain artillery.
 Another group, clad in Japanese straw sandals to mask their movements, moved around the Russian left flank undetected.

 Battle

 The battle began at 05:15 on 10 July with a direct Japanese frontal attack.
 This attack faltered by 07:00 due to strong artillery fire from the Russian positions; however, by 08:00, the Russians found themselves all but encircled by the Japanese flanking attack.
-By 10:00, the Russians were in full retreat towards Hsimucheng (modern Ximu, Liaodong Province, China).